Supermagnum/Compensated-balun/README.md

 - **Significant losses** on 6m due to high SWR

 The ladder line acts as a complex impedance transformer that varies dramatically with frequency, requiring a capable antenna tuner and proper balun selection for optimal performance across all bands.

+# Suggested Balun
+Dual FT240-61 cores with 5 turns on each core makes a very nice 4:1 guanella balun.
+Use #14 AWG PTFE wire, bifiliar turns ( paralell wires ).
+It needs a proper choke a close to the balun as possible:
+12 turns of  50 ohm PTFE coax on a FT240-51.